If there is something we can agree on, it is that during the autumn months we can find the best quality fruits: they are juicy and full of flavor.

 - To have a homogeneous texture, pass the mixture through a blender before continuing to make the paste.

 - Return the pasta to the pot and resume cooking.
 Stir with a wooden spoon to prevent the candy from sticking to the bottom of the pot and to distribute the heat evenly.
-The quince paste will take a darker pink color as it gets cooked.
+The sweet quince paste will take a darker pink color as it gets cooked.

-- In 12 hours the homemade quince paste will be ready to eat.
+- In 12 hours, the homemade quince paste will be ready to eat.

 Substitution of Ingredients

-But if you can try other quince recipes to make it easier for you.
+But if you can, try other quince recipes to make it easier for you.

-The easiest thing to do if you need a recipe with less sugar is quince jam or quince jelly since in that case you use half the sugar and add between 2 and 2 1/2 cups of water.
+The easiest thing to do if you need a recipe with less sugar is quince jam or quince jelly since, in that case, you use half the sugar and add between 2 and 2 1/2 cups of water.

 Another thing that you can do is add some of your favorite nuts and seeds to the dulce de membrillo, in this way making the quince paste more nutritious.